pace-neutrons/Horace/documentation/user_docs/docs/manual/Cutting_data_of_interest_from_SQW_files_and_objects.rst

    :width: 800px
    :alt: spherical coordinate system.

    Spherical coordinate system used by ``sphere_proj`` in case of orthogonal and non-orthogonal reciprocal lattice.
-In later case :math:`e_x` defines the plain where x-axis (:math:`r_x` on the picture) of spherical coordinate system lies.
+In latter case :math:`e_x` defines the plane where x-axis (:math:`r_x` on the picture) of spherical coordinate system lies.

 .. note::